top of page

 The states with the most banned titles were Florida (22,825 titles up to September 2023), Texas (10,265 titles up to February 2023), Kansas (7,699 titles up to 2021), Virginia (7,204 titles up to 2022), and New York (5,356 titles as of 2019).

 Another disturbing fact is that high-level prison officials are not responsible for creating the statewide banned lists.
 Instead, the mailroom staff decides what is to be banned.
 Mailroom staffing requires only a high school diploma.
-Prisons have a very high rate of turnover, so the staff deciding what is to be banned are often untrained.
+Prisons have a high staff turnover, so the staff are often untrained.
 Mailrooms are often understaffed and only open for limited hours.

 Seventy percent of prisoners are unable to read at even a fourth-grade level.
-If the prisoners have no books or education, then how are they going to stay out of prison when released?
-How are they to make a living?
-Literacy reduces recidivism rates.
+Those prisoners who learn to read and perhaps get an education, are the most likely to succeed on the outside.
 In California, they found that prisoners given access to higher education lowered recidivism by 43%, increased the chance of employment by 13%, and saved $5 for every $1 spent on education.

 bottom of page